salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Salan Bhattarai
-  1. Worked on
+  1. Worked on designing the homepage layout and implemented the hero carousel with Material UI.
+Integrated movie data from the API to display trending movies in the carousel.
-  2. Commit to
+  2. Commit to Work on movie trailer functionality and styling adjustments for the carousel.
-  3. Done by
+  3. Done by November 19th.
   4. No blockers

 ## Allen Abraham